dasbatta/tap-flux-Kube-state-metrics/README.md

-# TAP Kube State Metrics
+# TAP Flux Kube State Metrics

 This is a proof of concept for monitoring TAP in prometheus using the custom resource support in kube state metrics.